fraenky8/tables-to-go/README.md

 ```
 go get github.com/fraenky8/tables-to-go
-cd github.com/fraenky8/tables-to-go/cmd/tables-to-go
-go install
 ```

 ## Getting started

 ```
-%GOPATH%/bin/tables-to-go -v -of ../path/to/my/models
+tables-to-go -v -of ../path/to/my/models
 ```

 This gets all tables of a local running PostgreSQL database.
 Therefore it uses the database `postgres`, schema `public` and user `postgres` with no password.
-Flag `-v` is verbose mode, `-of` is the output file path in which the structs are created. (default: current working directory)
+Flag `-v` is verbose mode, `-of` is the output file path where the go files containing the structs will get created (default: current working directory).

 ## Features

-* convert your tables easily to structs
+* convert your tables to structs
 * table with name `a_foo_bar` will become file `AFooBar.go` with struct `AFooBar`
 * properly formated files with imports
 * automatically typed struct fields